TikTok's DIY Leave-In Conditioner Beats My Expensive Products

 Another possible downside to this hack (depending on how much conditioner you use and how much product you apply) is product buildup.
 I haven't noticed this just yet as I use my hair products sparingly, but I could definitely see how applying too much could weigh my hair down and make my scalp feel itchy.

-R29 also loves Aussie Hair Insurance Hair Conditioner Spray, £5, for fine hair that tangles easily, and Rhyme & Reason Curl & Quench Leave-In Conditioner, £8.99, for curls, both of which are brilliant, affordable high street options.
-Also try Shea Moisture Jamaican Black Castor Oil Strengthen & Restore Leave-In Conditioner, £9.26, and Mielle Organics Pomegranate & Honey Leave-In Conditoner, £15, which are great for hair on the fragile and dry side.
+R29 also loves Ouai Leave-In Conditioner, $50 for fine hair that tangles easily, and Shea Moisture Jamaican Black Castor Oil Strengthen & Restore Leave-In Conditioner, $29.99, for curls.
+Also try Mielle Organics Pomegranate & Honey Leave-In Conditoner, $31.24, which is great for hair on the fragile and dry side.